Are you aware of how many things can impact on your dog and therefore affect their behaviour? Dogs are as sensitive & complex as we are.

 What I can say, however, is love the dog you have and adapt their life to suit them as much as possible, whilst at the same time addressing any issues as best you can.
 Look at how you can create an environment that works for your dog, rather than how to change your dog to fit in their environment.

-Again, this is something that most people will realise and take into account but often in my work, I find it can sometimes be forgotten as a contributing factor, or at least the degree to which it can have an impact is not appreciated.
+Again, this is something that most people will realise but it can often be forgotten as a contributing factor, or the degree to which it can have an impact is not understood.

-As you may or may not know dogs learn by association and consequence and it doesn’t take much for bad things to have an adverse effect on their behaviour, but equally so, good things can be promoted to help overcome the effects of negative experiences.
+As you may or may not know dogs learn by association and consequence and it doesn’t take much for bad things to have an adverse effect on their behaviour.

 Once again, as with humans, if there has been any historical emotional trauma, this can leave an imprint that can last the rest of the dog’s life and be difficult to overcome.